Harald-U/kubernetes-handson/docs/lab5.md

     kubectl create -f deploy/configmap-v1.yaml
     ```

-    **Note:** ConfigMap use `create` instead of `apply` as `kubectl` command.
+    **Note:** For a ConfigMap use `create` instead of `apply` as `kubectl` command.
 They have no "desired" state.
 If you need to change a ConfigMap, you delete and recreate it.

 2. Apply the new MySQL configuration:

     ```
-    $ kubectl apply -f deploy/mysql-v3.yaml
+    kubectl apply -f deploy/mysql-v3.yaml
     ```

    Actually this will not change anything since the content of the variables is only used during initial startup when the MySQL setup is performed.

 3. Apply the new ToDo configuration:
     ```
-    $ kubectl apply -f deploy/todo-v3.yaml
+    kubectl apply -f deploy/todo-v3.yaml
     ```

 4. Test the app.
 You should see your previous items still there.